Ginger Oil Health Benefits, Uses And Side Effects Explained

 Ginger Essential Oil for Hair Growth

-Treating your hair with natural products is definitely the way forward in my opinion.
+Treating your hair naturally is definitely the way forward, in my opinion.
 Most ‘normal’ shampoos contain harmful chemicals that can damage your hair and leave it dry and discolored.
-Natural products are as effective (if not more) and are much softer on your hair and scalp.
+Natural products are effective and are much softer on your hair and scalp.

 Ginger, in particular, is a great hair treatment and can help with a variety of ailments including getting rid of dandruff, nourishing and revitalizing your hair follicles, and protecting your hair against further damage.
 Hard to believe that this simple, inexpensive root does more than most top-of-the-shelf hair products, right?

-To use the oil for your hair, simply add around 8-10 drops to 2 tablespoons of either canola or coconut oil.
+Simply add 8-10 drops of ginger oil to 2 tablespoons of canola or coconut oil.
 You can use olive oil, but I’d recommend coconut as it has the best properties for your hair and better-lasting effects.
-Simply heat the carrier oil in a pan, add the essential oil and stir well.
-(You can also add 4-5 drops of almond and lavender oil for increased effect.)
+Heat the carrier oil in a pan, add the essential oil and stir well.
+(You can also add 4-5 drops of almond and lavender oil for increased effect).
 Then allow the oil to cool – it should be warm, but not hot to the touch.

 Then, wrap your head with a towel and let the oil sit for at least an hour (preferably overnight).
-Then, take off the towel and wash your hair normally with a herbal shampoo or conditioner.
+Then take off the towel and wash your hair normally with an herbal shampoo or conditioner.
 Repeat this once or twice a week for the best results.

 Ginger Essential Oil for Digestion

-The flavorful root has been used as a natural treatment for indigestion and other digestion-related issues for centuries.
+If you sometimes suffer from stomach aches, this section is definitely for you.
+The flavorful ginger root has been used as a natural treatment for indigestion and other digestion-related issues for centuries.
 In fact, during the 13th and 14th centuries, one pound of ginger was worth the same amount as an entire sheep!

 Ginger Essential Oil for Anxiety

 We mentioned the sweet and pungent odor of ginger essential oil earlier.
-But did you know that that smell can help to stimulate the release of dopamine in our brains when inhaled or used in a steam treatment?
+But did you know that that smell of ginger or ginger as part of essential oil blends can help to stimulate the release of dopamine in our brains when inhaled or used in a steam treatment?
 This is the chemical that is responsible for making us happy.

 Feeling stressed or anxious?
-Try breathing in some ginger essential oil, or adding it to a steamy cup of tea.
+Try breathing in some ginger essential oil via the use of an essential oil diffuser.
+Or add it to a steamy cup of tea.
 It will help to reduce your negative feelings and imbue you with a sense of calm.
+And it can even help relieve some of your joint pain.
+Massage oils are not the only solution to stress, ginger essential oil can help too!

-Medicinally speaking, those who consume ginger on a daily basis (even when inhaled) are 10% less likely to develop hypertension later on (high-blood pressure).
+Medicinally speaking, those who consume ginger on a daily basis (even by inhaling it) are 10% less likely to develop hypertension later on (high-blood pressure).
 You can also use it to help reduce high blood pressure by thinning out your blood and increasing circulation.

 Ginger Essential Oil for Inflammation

-I meant to touch on this aspect in the hair care section earlier, but it deserves its own section.
+I meant to touch upon ginger oil’s anti-inflammatory properties in the hair care section earlier, but the topic deserves its own section.
 Ginger is loaded with natural antioxidants, minerals and mono/sesquiterpenoids.
-These make the oil a highly effective anti-inflammatory.
+These make the oil a highly effective anti-inflammatory, helpful when dealing with issues such as back pain and arthritis.
 The antioxidants help to relieve the body of free-radical molecules that bond with our bodies’ molecules and cells.

 When triggered, the free-radicals start a chain-reaction that can destroy the cells in our bodies – even our DNA!
 So making sure that you flush these harmful molecules out of body and keep them out is important.
 Ginger oil traps these molecules before they can bond with cells and helps flush them out through bodily fluids.

-Moreover, the same antioxidants help to relieve swelling, inflammation and general redness.
+Moreover, the same antioxidants help to relieve swelling, inflammation, soreness and general redness.
 They also remove the harmful bacteria that cause the problem in the first place.
-Meaning, damaged skin will be able to heal itself and return to normal in no time.
+Meaning, skin that experienced damage will be able to heal itself and return to normal in no time.
 This is great news for anyone who suffers from psoriasis, eczema, acne or even insect bites.
-Essential oil is all-natural and non-toxic, so it won’t dry out your skin.
+Essential oil is all-natural and non-toxic, so it won’t dry out your skin whether you’re using it for pain relief or anything else.

 All in all, ginger is well-known to most people.
 The sight, texture, smell and taste are unforgettable, and its effects are almost instant.
 Because it’s readily available all year round, I definitely recommend that you keep some around your house .
 You can use it in a variety of dishes, desserts, teas and soups.
 It’s especially helpful during the winter, and when used as a natural cold remedy, it won’t leaving you feeling tired and drowsy.

 As a rule of thumb, be sure to use ginger oil in regulated doses.
 Like anything in life, too much of a good thing can backfire.
-Also, you should avoid it if you’re pregnant, as it has been known to harm the fetus or negatively affect birth.
+Also, you should avoid it if you’re pregnant, as it might harm the fetus or negatively affect birth.
 So it’s best to consult a doctor before you decide to rub some on your belly to help relieve those stretch marks.

 But otherwise, ginger is widely hailed as a non-toxic, non-irritant natural remedy.
 It’s cheap, effective and really healthy – so you have nothing to lose, and a lifetime of health to gain.